Geniools/CardCraft/Docs/StartDocument.md

 * To start, it will require **2 users**

 ### Installation Guide

-.exe file containing the game will be provided alongside the GitHub link to the repository

-Step 1: Run an exe file.
+Prerequisites: Visual Studio IDE, .NET 8.0 installed, .NET Maui framework installed.

+Step 1: Clone the repository under the link: https://github.com/Geniools/CardCraft.git Step 2: Have a Visual Studio installed.
+Step 3: Install .net Maui framework, either within the IDE (VS Installer) or run "dotnet workload install maui" Step 4: Start Visual studio and open the repository folder.
+Press on the CardCraft.sln file twice to open it as a solution Step 5: If prompted, install any other necessary dependencies.
+Step 6: If the solution is opened, press Green arrow in the top toolbox section with "Windows Machine" option selected.
+Step 7: Game should load soon.
-Step 2: Start playing the game by following the `Play Guide`.
+Step 8: Start playing the game by following the `Play Guide`.

 ### Play Guide